mt4sd/api_map_EELabs/README.md

 API for the EELabs map.
-It contains both the images and the MongoDB database.
+It contains both the images and the MongoDB database.index.py contains the main part of the API, mongo_utils.py the functions for MongoDB queries, and VIIRS_map_utils.py the calculation functions.